NHOrus/srwq-compilation/episode-03.md

 ## SHADOW MIRROR QUEST (AKA SRW Q)

-####SRWQ Mission 3: It's not /tg/, it's /u/
+###SRWQ Mission 3: It's not /tg/, it's /u/

 You are the Shadow Mirror version of Katina Tarask.
 You wear frilly dresses and don't afraid of anything.

-You and the other Shadow Mirrors were about to escape destruction by the EFA by travelling to another dimension, when an army of mechs from that dimension arrived to...do something.
+You and the other Shadow Mirrors were about to escape destruction by the EFA by traveling to another dimension, when an army of mechs from that dimension arrived to...do something.
 It wasn't entirely clear what was happening, but then things started exploding.
 You and your allies climbed into a Tausendfuessler and escaped the Tesla-Liecht Institute, but you were followed.

 Then the ghost of your best friend Arado, who you strangled with a power lead in a fit of psychotic rage 2 months ago, came back from hell to claim your soul for your many sins.

 Or at least that's how you see it.

-#####Your allies:
+####Your allies:

 Irmgard Kazahara: Womaning super robot pilot and son of one of Shadow Mirrors main scientists.
-Hasn't realised he's not in charge, you are.
+Hasn't realized he's not in charge, you are.
 Piloting a modified Gust Lander.

 Latooni Subota: Cold, dispassionate strategist and sniper.
 Graduate of the School, who kicked you out for being too crazy.
 Thinks this makes her better than you.
 You intent to teach her who's boss later.
 In bed.
 Piloting a Randgrith.